vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 Cutting to the chase, I did this and found the results inconclusive.
 I was sure efficiency was excellent, but I was also sure there was significant error in my method.

-**Dummy Load Testing**
+**2. Dummy Load Testing**

 Build a 200R dummy load, connect the 4:1 UnUn to it and feed in power to the 50R side of the UnUn for a set time, set power, and then measure the temperature rise over time.

 This is mildly painful as you need a temperature sensor bonded to the core, be able to read it, and of course have a dummy load capable of handling enough power over time.

-Cutting to the chase, I did this on a number of builds (below) and got the kinds of numbers that agreed with VNA testing.
+Cutting to the chase, I did this on a number of builds (below) and got the kinds of numbers that agreed with VNA testing and resistor termination method.

-**In-Situ testing with an antenna**
+**3. In-Situ testing with an antenna**

 Probably the "gold standard" for testing.
 You are testing the 4:1 UnUn as you will be using it and getting a _real life_ result.
 The only variable is if you move the antenna and does that affect its performance.

 The method would be to measure the temperature of the core(s) before the test, then apply power for a time then measure the temperature after the test, then using the temperature rise calculate efficiency.

-Of course the antenna must be lofted, then pulled down after the test.
+Of course the antenna must be lofted after measuring the core temperature, the test power used, then pull the antenna down after the test and measure temperature to get the temperature rise.

 Cutting to the chase, this is a 'gunna do' thing.
 I have not got-round-to-it yet.